 Photo of Gaurab Basu

 Dr. Basu has developed and evaluated numerous innovative health equity curricular programs.
-He is the faculty director of the HMS Climate Change, Environment and Health curricular theme and co-founded the CHA Center for Health Equity Education and Advocacy.
-He serves on the Harvard University Salata Institute for Climate and Sustainability Standing Committee on Climate Education.
-Dr. Basu received the inaugural HMS Equity, Social Justice, and Advocacy Faculty Award and the HMS Charles McCabe Faculty Prize in Excellence.
-He has been a HMS Curtis Prout Academy Fellow and a Harvard Macy Scholar.
+He received the inaugural HMS Equity, Social Justice, and Advocacy Faculty Award and the HMS Charles McCabe Faculty Prize in Excellence.
+He has been an HMS Curtis Prout Academy Fellow and a Harvard Macy Scholar.

 In 2021, Dr. Basu was named to the Grist 50 list of national climate leaders.
 In 2018, the Robert Wood Johnson Foundation selected him to their Culture of Health Leadership fellowship.
-Dr. Basu advises the Massachusetts Governor’s Executive Office of Energy and Environmental Affairs (EEA) as a member of the Implementation Advisory Committee and the Climate Science Advisory Panel.
-He is a part of the city of Cambridge Mayor’s Climate Crisis Working Group and its Net-Zero Climate Task Force.
+Dr. Basu served as an advisor to the Massachusetts Governor’s Executive Office of Energy and Environmental Affairs (EEA) as a member of the Implementation Advisory Committee and the Climate Science Advisory Panel.
+He was on the city of Cambridge Mayor’s Climate Crisis Working Group and its Net-Zero Climate Task Force.
 His work has been featured by NPR's All Things Considered, the Boston Globe, Scientific American, the BMJ, andGrist, among others.

-Dr. Basu previously worked for numerous global NGOs including the Gates Institute, Partners in Health, the Child in Need Institute, and Last Mile Health.
-He is on the advisory council for the Medical Society Consortium on Climate and Health, the Environmental League of Massachusetts, and the Weather Channel’s climate program “Pattrn.”
-He is an expert advisor to the non profit Rewiring America.
-He previously was on the board of directors of Physicians for Social Responsibility and served as one of the clinical leads of Cambridge Health Alliance’s COVID Community Management clinical services during the pandemic.
+Dr. Basu previously worked for global NGOs including the Gates Institute, Partners in Health, the Child in Need Institute, and Last Mile Health.
+He is on the advisory council for the Medical Society Consortium on Climate and Health and the Environmental League of Massachusetts, and is an expert advisor to the nonprofit Rewiring America.
+He serves on the National Academy of Medicine’s Action Collaborative on Decarbonizing the U.S. Health Sector and the Boston Green Ribbon Commission’s Healthcare Working Group.

-He graduated magna cum laude from Brown University, with a bachelor of arts in international relations.
+He graduated magna cum laude from Brown University with a bachelor of arts in international relations.
 He received his medical degree from the Larner College of Medicine at UVM.
-Dr. Basu was a Sommer Scholar at the Johns Hopkins Bloomberg School of Public Health, where he studied human rights and received his masters in public health.
+Dr. Basu was a Sommer Scholar at the Johns Hopkins Bloomberg School of Public Health, where he studied human rights and received his master’s degree in public health.
 He completed his internal medicine residency training at Cambridge Health Alliance/Harvard Medical School.

 Dr. Basu was a Sommer Scholar at the Johns Hopkins Bloomberg School of Public Health, where he studied human rights.
 From 2018-2021, he was a part of the Robert Wood Johnson Culture of Health Leaders program.